levieggert/KeyboardAssistant/README.md

 * InputNavigator manages a sequence of input and is responsible for creating and handling the navigation between these inputs.
 On iOS, input can be obtained from user's by using UITextField and UITextView objects.
 This class supports both UITextField and UITextView.
 To handle navigation between these inputs, Input Navigator can be configured to use the keyboard return key, it can also use a custom accessory view that conforms to InputNavigatorAccessoryController, or you can create your own custom input accessory view of type UIView and directly call InputNavigator's navigation methods.

 - KeyboardAssistant is the main class you will be working with.
 It holds an observer (KeyboardObserver) and navigator (InputNavigator) and handles repositioning views when the keyboard height changes and when new input items are navigated to.
-There are currently two different ways to instantiate and use this class.
-You can read more on that in the How to use section.

 ### How to use